vernacular-liberty/Adventure-In-Wonderland/cheatsheet.md

  - "eat"
  - "drink"
  - "go" + "west" (you can use any direction)
- - "clue" (will provide hints on action words)
+ - "clue" (will provide hints on other action words)

 *Remember to read the text to find the objects.